thewrightbrandon/kotlin_api_tool/README.md

 ### Stretch Goals

 - Post process Gemini AI response so the last line of response is removed due to max tokens reached
+- Add conditional in the recommendations function that adjusts AI prompt text depending on user search query, recommend other books for book title search, recommend authors for author search
+- Combine Book with Book data classes and Author with Author data classes to clean up file structure